Helldivers 2: Reception

 Helldivers 2 received "generally favorable" reviews from critics, according to review aggregator website Metacritic.
 In Japan, four critics from Famitsu gave the game a total score of 30 out of 40.

-Upon release, the game experienced a large influx of players, leading to widespread server and login issues for the first two weeks of release.
+Upon release, the game experienced a large influx of players, leading to server and login issues for the first two weeks of release.
 By the third week of release, the player cap was increased to "a whopping 700,000 concurrent users" according to Wesley Yin-Poole of IGN.

 Aaron Bayne of Push Square described the game as "a riotous affair, offering up best-in-class gunplay" and a "truly epic and often cinematic experience, mixed in with one of the best co-op gameplay romps currently available."
 However, he criticized the game for the server issues and crashes that players experienced after release.

 Helldivers 2 has been compared to the 1997 science fiction action film Starship Troopers; both are satirical comedies featuring a militaristic regime fighting against a race of large insectoids.

 U.S. Army veteran and journalist Clay Beyersdorfer stated, "That's the trick: Helldivers 2 works because it doesn't glamorize war.
 It pokes fun at it.
 It doesn't try to make players feel like elite operators.
 It makes you feel like a cog in a machine that only half works and is pointed in the wrong direction".

 Helldivers 2 has been listed among the best video games of 2024.